1. Can traditional and nontraditional students apply for positions posted at Campus Jobs? How do I access the Campus Jobs webpage?

 No, you must be a current LETU student to be eligible for student employment.
 A spouse may be interested in applying for a staff position.
 Go to www.letu.edu/jobs to discover current staff vacancies.
 Also, spouses may be interested in applying for off-campus positions found at www.collegecentral.com/letu.

 15. How can I find off-campus jobs that are available?

 The Longview community values LETU students.
 You can learn about off-campus employment by going to www.collegecentral.com/letu, which will take you to College Central.
 This is where local businesses post their part-time job openings.
 (Note: Jobs posted at College Central are not approved for Federal Work Study employment.)

 In addition to learning about local part-time jobs, this website is a great way for you to explore career opportunities because graduating seniors use the same tool for their job searches.
 The College Central site requires a password and log-in, and you will be guided through the easy steps to create those.
 College Central can be accessed by going to:

 17. I have a question about Campus Jobs.
 What should I do?

 Contact CampusJobs@letu.edu and a member of our team will contact you within one business day.
-You can also drop by the Office of Student Success, located in the Student Affairs Building next to Glaske Center, to visit with Brooke Kincade, or you can contact her at 903.233.3144.
+You can also drop by Career Services, located on the first floor of the Allen Family Student Center.